2017-2018 CLASSROOM Rules,

 Welcome to English Class!

 Because I care about you and your right to learn, the following rules and policies will be enforced in this room.
-Please do not hesitate to talk to me if you need assistance or have a concern that you would like to discuss.
-I can be reached before school, during my prep period, or after school.

 When you consider your actions and behavior, ask yourself these three questions: